external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp/index.rst

   perform the operation.

 It is up to the user space whether to cancel other in-flight opertions when one of the operations in the same set failed with an error.
+An operation can be canceled by submitting a removal request (struct isp_operation_remove).
+However, an operation can only be removed before its dependency is satisfied.
+Once all the dependencies have been satisfied, the operation may be started at any moment by the target device and thus cannot be removed.
+It may be possible to terminate the execution prematurely depending on the driver or hardware, but this is not commonly supported.
+Please refer to specific driver documentation for such premature termination.

 Data Structure Reference
 ========================